flare-foundation/fast-updates/go-client/README.md

 ```

 where the address value needs to be replaced by the actual address that will be used to sign
 the updates.
-The signature should
+The signature should be saved in the specified file.
+Signing of the entity address
-be saved in the specified file.
+is provided also in [this registration script](https://github.com/flare-foundation/flare-smart-contracts-v2/blob/main/deployment/tasks/register-public-keys.ts#L38).

 ## Tests